shawn-nyk/tp/docs/UserGuide.md

   e.g. in `add com n/COMPANY_NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/INDUSTRY]...`, `COMPANY_NAME`, `PHONE_NUMBER`, `EMAIL`, `ADDRESS`, `INDUSTRY`,
   an example of how to fill up the parameters are `add com n/Google p/65218000 e/GoogleHire@gmail.com a/70 Pasir Panjang Rd, #03-71 t/Cloud Computing t/Artificial Industry`.

 * Items in square brackets `[]` are optional.
-These paramaters are optional because they are additional information and you can key them in at a later date if you do not have the relevant information at hand.<br>
+These parameters are optional because they are additional information and you can key them in at a later date if you do not have the relevant information at hand.<br>
   e.g `add int INDEX j/JOB_TITLE [w/WAGE] [p/PERIOD] [r/REQUIREMENT]...` can be used as <br/> `add int 1 j/Software Engineer` or
   `add int 3 j/Web Developer r/React w/3000 r/HTML5`.